Truancy Prevention Program

 How Is A Referral Initiated?

 All Allegheny County and City of Pittsburgh schools have a specific AEP liaison assigned to them.
 They will explain the referral process and the information needed in order to process the referral.
-For assistance with name and contact information for a specific school, call the AEP Truancy Coordinator at 412-464-4075.
+For assistance with name and contact information for a specific school, call the AEP Truancy Prevention Program at 412-464-4075.

 Truancy Brochure and Enrollment Forms for School Districts